 Nutrients from fertilizers can easily contaminate groundwater and lead to harmful algae blooms such as the red tide events that have affected Florida’s coastline.
 Animal waste and antibiotics and hormones used on livestock can also end up in waterways.
 Other contaminants include heavy metals used to boost the growth of animals and salt from manure.

 Naturally occurring heavy metals such as arsenic, fluorides and iron can also leach into groundwater.
 Some of these substances can change the taste, smell or color of the water.
-Others may make people sick if they’re exposed too much.
+Others may make people sick if they’re exposed to too much.

 - Agricultural runoff